 White noise machine

-Loud neighbors, barking dogs, traffic, and talkative roommates can interfere with your concentration.
+Loud neighbours, barking dogs, traffic, and talkative roommates can interfere with your concentration.
 On the other hand, if you work in total silence, you might prefer some sound while you’re working.
 White noise is a solution.
 It softens external sounds and internal thoughts so you can concentrate.
-You can play white noise sounds from a device like a Goggle assist or a white noise playlist on Spotify.
+You can play white noise sounds from a device like a Google Assistant or a white noise playlist on Spotify.
 You can also purchase a separate white noise machine for better quality.

 If your home is surrounded by noise that white noise can’t cover up, you might need something stronger.
 Noise-canceling headphones should do the trick, and you can use them together with a white-noise playlist for better results.
 Noise-canceling headphones work in video conferences as well, and recipient sounds are good.